dddappp/A-IC-Rust-Demo/README.md

 ### Update dddappp Docker Image

-Since the dddappp v0.0.1 image is updated frequently, you may be required to manually delete the image and pull it again before `docker run`.
+Use the following commands to clean up old containers re-pull the image.

 ```shell
 # If you have already run it, you may need to Clean Up Exited Docker Containers first